adrianmihai83/homebridge-http-tasmota-garage-door-opener/README.md

-# Homebridge Tasmota Garage Door Opener
+# Homebridge HTTP Tasmota Garage Door Opener

 This is a [homebridge](https://github.com/nfarina/homebridge) plugin to connect with a Sonoff Relay Board with Tasmota firmware and open/close garage doors using HTTP requests via the Home app on iOS using Homekit.